• Reading time:14 mins read

 Threads: 5/8-32

 Special design with horizontal and perpendicular holes to the bore centerline delivers gas and sound dispersion equally to all sides.
-Numerous expansion chambers, redirecting gases, minimize muzzle rise without muzzle blast increase and provide recoil control.
+Numerous expansion chambers, redirect gases, minimize muzzle rise without muzzle blast increase, and provide recoil control.
 These brakes are crafted from steel with stainless steel with a matte finish and a Parkerized finish.
+This quality-made Vais Muzzle Brake for 300 Win Mag is an awesome choice for your needs!

 Video review